JaagaStartup/JaagaStartup.github.io/pages/terms.md

 Those who access or use our website from other jurisdictions do so at their own volition and are responsible for compliance with the local law.

 ### 18. Contact for Grievances
-In case of any grievance arising from the use of the website or services provided, please contact the [jaagastartup.in/contact](http://jaagastartup.in/contact).
+In case of any grievance arising from the use of the website or services provided, please [contact us](/).